situmtech/situm-android-getting-started/README.md

                                 });
 ```

-Once we have the Bitmap of the building we need to draw it in Google map.
-Sample:
+Once we have the Bitmap of the building floor we will draw it in Google map.
 ```
 void drawBuilding(Building building, Bitmap bitmap){
         Bounds drawBounds = building.getBounds();